canal874/sticky-sprites/README.md

 # Media Stickies
 A desktop gadget platform written by Electron.
-You can paste any HTML on you desktop as a gadget.
+You can write or paste any HTML on you desktop as a gadget.

 This looks like sticky notes but accepts any HTML and can have a transparent background.